element-hq/synapse/docs/admin_api/user_admin_api.md

 ## Get the number of invites sent by the user in the last 24 hours

-Fetches the count of the number of invites sent by the provided user ID across all rooms in the last 24 hours.
+Fetches the number of invites sent by the provided user ID across all rooms in the last 24 hours.

 ```
 GET /_synapse/admin/v1/users/invite_count/$user_id